-Now, remember to specify that you want the crème-based pumpkin spice Frappuccino when you order because there is also a plain pumpkin spice version.
-This blended drink actually doesn't have any coffee in it, so you can even let your kids steal a sip.
-(That is, if you don't slurp down the entire thing in one gulp.)
+Remember to specify that you want the crème-based pumpkin spice Frappuccino when you order because there is also a plain pumpkin spice version.
+This blended drink doesn't have any coffee in it, so you can even let your kids steal a sip.
+(That is if you don't slurp down the entire thing in one gulp.)

-Now that you have the recipes, make sure to head to your local Starbucks to try these concoctions while you still can.
-Because they use some seasonal ingredients, such as the pumpkin spice sauce, you can only get them for a limited time.
+Now that you have the recipes make sure to head to your local Starbucks to try these concoctions while you still can.